zeek/zeek-docs/scripts/base/bif/zeekygen.bif.zeek.rst

    Retrieve the contents of a Zeek script package's README file.

-   :name: the name of a Zeek script package.
+   :param name: the name of a Zeek script package.
 It must be a relative path
          to where it is located within a particular component of ZEEKPATH.